-How to play as Cypher: Valorant's one-man surveillance Sentinel Agent | Dexerto.com
+Valorant agent Cypher revealed: Abilities, gameplay, lore - Dexerto

 Cypher, like every other Valorant Agent, comes equipped with four abilities.
 Two of his abilities have to be purchased (core abilities), while one is gifted at the start of every round (Signature Ability) — and the other is earned via accruing points (Ultimate Ability).

 - Ability 1 — Trapwire (200 Creds): EQUIP a trapwire.
-FIRE to place a destructible and covert tripwire at the targeted location, creating a line that spans between the placed location and the wall opposite.
-Enemy players who cross a tripwire will be tethered, and dazed after a short period if they do not destroy the device in time.
-This ability can be picked up to be REDEPLOYED.
+FIRE to place a destructible and covert tripware at the targeted location, creating a line that spans between the placed location and the wall opposite.
+Enemy players who cross a tripwire will be tethered, revealed, and dazed after a short period if they do not destroy the device in time.
+This ability can be picked up and redeployed if not yet triggered.
+It can be destroyed by shooting it once with any gun.
+Disabled and revealed upon death.

-- Ability 2 — Cyber Cage (100 Creds): EQUIP a cyber cage.
-FIRE to toss the cyber cage in front of Cypher.
-ACTIVATE to create a zone that blocks vision and slows enemies who pass through it.
+- Ability 2 — Cyber Cage (100 Creds): Instantly toss a cyber cage in front of Cypher.
+ACTIVATE from any distance to create a temporary zone that blocks vision.

 - Signature Ability — Spycam (1 free): EQUIP a spycam.
 FIRE to place the spycam at the targeted location.
-RE-USE this ability to take control of the camera's view.
+RE-USE this ability to take control of the camera’s view.
 While in control of the camera, FIRE to shoot a marking dart.
-This dart will reveal the location of any player struck by the dart.
+The dart is removable and will periodically reveal the location of the enemy hit.
+It can be destroyed by shooting it once with any gun.
+Disabled and revealed upon death.

-- Ultimate Ability — Neural Theft (7 Points): INSTANTLY use on a dead enemy player in your crosshairs to reveal the location of all living enemy players.
+- Ultimate Ability — Neural Theft (7 Points): Use on a fresh enemy corpse to throw Cypher’s hat.
+After a brief delay, all enemy players’ locations will be revealed once.

 The Moroccan’s kit revolves around gathering as much information as he can, before sharing that with the team so they can execute gameplans mid-match.
 Pro tip: Combining Cypher’s Trapwire with a Cyber Cage is the perfect way to hold-off certain choke points around the map.